 Although restaurant owners are quick to blame the labor shortage on unemployment checks, it is way more complex than that.
 In interviews with the Washington Post, ten current and past workers explained numerous reasons they were hesitant to come back to work, pointing to low wages, disputes with bosses, and safety concerns, especially after the pandemic.
 It is critical that employers rethink hiring practices and work on building a stronger company culture to retain employees and foster talent.

 While high wages are a priority of 84% of applicants, 77% are seeking flexible scheduling.
-You should make sure to hire people that are great in teams, collaborative, and caring. this way, if someone asks a teammate to cover their shift, they will do it to take care of someone else.
+You should make sure to hire people that are great in teams, collaborative, and caring.
+This way, if someone asks a teammate to cover their shift, they will do it to take care of someone else.
 Additionally, avoid relying on traditional scheduling and instead, be accommodating of employees personal responsibilities, whether it is taking care of a sick family member or child by offering team members flexibility in their scheduling.

 Understand food safety and handling as it is essential to attracting workers and maintaining a successful business.
 First, check the state public health department and become familiar with local policies and restrictions.
 Subsequently, stress employee hygiene and encourage staff to wear their mask at all times, especially if they are yet to be vaccinated.
 Additionally, make sure to educate your staff about restaurant health inspection and emphasize restaurant sanitation, and lastly, have your employees pass a designated food handling course, focused on basic food safety, personal hygiene, cross contamination allergens, time and temperature, and cleaning and sanitation.

 3. Increase employee's hourly wages where you can